pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 architecture and a ABI that is different the platform that is running the compiler.

-A microcosm of this problem exists on macOS as a result of the Apple Silicon transition.
-Most CI systems don't provide native ARM hardware, but most developers will still want ARM64-compatible build artefacts.
-Apple has provided the tools compile [fat binaries](multiple_architectures.md) on x86_64 hardware;
+Cross compilation issues also emerge when dealing with continuous integration/deployment (CI/CD).
+CI/CD platforms (such as Github Actions) generally provide the "common" architectures - often only x86-64 - however, a project may want to produce binaries for other platforms (e.g., ARM support for Raspberry Pi devices; PowerPC or s390 for mainframe/server devices; or for mobile platforms).
+These binaries won't run natively on the host CI/CD system (without some sort of emulation); but code can be compiled for the target platform.

-however, in this case, the host platform (macOS on x86_64) will still be one of the outputs of the compilation process.
-For mobile platforms, the computer that compiles the code will not be able to execute the code that has been compiled.
+macOS also experiences this as a result of the Apple Silicon transition.
+Apple has provided the tools to compile [fat binaries](multiple_architectures.md) on x86_64 hardware; however, in this case, the host platform (macOS on x86_64) will still be one of the outputs of the compilation process, and the resulting binary will run on the CI/CD system.

 ## Potential solutions or mitigations